iExecBlockchainComputing/wpwp-worker-setup/README.md

 ## What is this repository for? ##

 * In this repository we show 3 ways of deploying your worker:
     * **Using vagrant** - this is a one-click deployment for less advanced users.
-If you don't know how to use command line and docker this is option for you
+If you don't know how to use a command line and docker this is an option for you
     * **Using docker-compose** - for more advanced users.
 This gives you more control over your worker and allows you to easier debug issues.
-To follow this steps you need to know how to use docker.
-We won't teach you basics.
-In this tutorial we assume you've already used docker and docker-compose
+To follow these steps you need to know how to use docker.
+We won't teach you the basics.
+In this tutorial, we assume you've already used docker and docker-compose
-    * **Using cloud** provisioned VM like AWS EC2 or Azure VM - for users who want to deploy whe worker in a cloud.
-This tutorial is for really andvanced users who know how to provision computing resources and connect to them.
+    * **Using cloud** provisioned VM like AWS EC2 or Azure VM - for users who want to deploy the worker in a cloud.
+This tutorial is for really advanced users who know how to provision computing resources and connect to them.
 We won't teach you how to do it - we assume you know.
-In this tutorial we provide you with a one click scripts to fast and easy configure your Virtual Machine and deploy a worker in a cloud
+In this tutorial, we provide you with a one-click script to fast and easily configure your Virtual Machine and deploy a worker in a cloud
 * Version: 1.0.0

 ---